-USCIS decides on expedite requests on a case by case basis.
+USCIS decides on expedite requests on a case-by-case basis.
 Every applicant is welcome to submit a case expedite request to USCIS.
 However, there are specific criteria that USCIS relies on to decide whether an expedite request is appropriate for the applicant’s situation.
 You must submit supporting documentation to prove that your case falls under one of the following criteria for expedited processing according to USCIS policy:

 You can request expedited processing if there are urgent humanitarian reasons motivating you to.
 USCIS does not have an official definition for what they consider to be urgent cases.
 Still, if you can prove that you're experiencing something that could pass as a critical humanitarian situation, USCIS may approve your expedited request.
-Examples could include, but are not limited to, an outbreak of war in your home country, or a sudden grave illness that requires you to be in the U.S.
+Examples include, but are not limited to, an outbreak of war in your home country or a sudden grave illness that requires you to be in the U.S.

 USCIS may expedite processing on your case if you can prove that a person or company will suffer severe financial loss if USCIS does not give you a decision on your case sooner rather than later.
 Here’s an example of the sort of situation where USCIS might expedite your case: